 Step 1: Polish your products

 Attention to detail is key to any type of successful product photography – and photographing furniture is no exception.
 There are many nooks and crannies in furniture products.
 Unless your piece has been freshly crafted there are sure to be a few dust bunnies hiding in them.

 So, make sure you dust those bunnies and buff out any and all marks and imperfections.
-Polish your furniture with furniture polish or multi-purpose cleaner so it looks its best before you start your photoshoot.
-Your customer expects the products to arrive in great shape anyway, so you’re saving yourself an extra step before shipping.
+Polish your furniture with furniture polish or multi-purpose cleaner so it looks its best before starting your photoshoot.
+Your customer expects the products to arrive in great shape anyway.
+So, you’re saving yourself an extra step before shipping.

 Step 2: Choose a space and time to photograph furniture

-Unfortunately, your furniture pieces are unlikely to fit within our classic tabletop photo shoot set up, so choosing a space to photograph furniture can be tricky.
-Find a space at least three times as large as your piece with ample light (e.g., next to a window or even outside on an overcast day).
+Unfortunately, your furniture pieces are unlikely to fit within our classic tabletop photoshoot set up.
+So, choosing a space to photograph furniture can be tricky.
+Find a space at least three times as large as your piece with ample light.
+For example, next to a window or even outside on an overcast day.

 If you photograph furniture next to a window and you notice bad shadows, you can diffuse the light with a sheet or white piece of paper.
 This will make the light softer and allow it to wrap around your object instead of warping its appearance.